center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

 Levels and Observables
 -------------------------
-The table of levels and observables attempts to show the relationship between indicators used to detect adversary activities and robustness of resulting analytics in order to determine relative complexity of evasion.
+The following table of levels and observables shows the relationship between indicators used to detect adversary activities and robustness of resulting analytics in order to determine relative complexity of evasion.
 When analytics are created, the question should be asked, “How difficult would it be for an adversary to evade this analytic?”
 The Pyramid of Pain shows us how difficult it is for an adversary to change their behavior.
-These levels will focus on understanding how some analytic observables are more evasive or more difficult to bypass than others, resulting in more robust analytics which detect further into the OS.
+These levels will focus on understanding how some analytic observables are more evadable or more difficult to bypass than others, resulting in more robust analytics which detect activity deeper in the OS.

 .. figure:: _static/levels_05152023.PNG
    :alt: Difficulty of Bypassing Analytic Observables